wyzjack/wyzjack.github.io/_pages/about.md

 * AAAI Conference on Artificial Intelligence (AAAI), 2023
 * International Joint Conference on Artificial Intelligence (IJCAI), 2023
 * Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD), 2023
 * IEEE International Conference on Multimedia and Expo (ICME), 2022
+* ICCV workshop on Analysis and Modeling of Faces and Gestures, 2023
 * ECCV Workshop on Vision With Biased or Scarce Data, 2022